Vincent van Gogh's Paintings and Life

 Influence of Vincent van Gogh

-Today Vincent van Gogh is generally regarded as the greatest Dutch painter since Rembrandt Even though he garnered only a very limited following during his lifetime, Van Gogh's artistic style had a considerable impact on scores of artists who followed.
+Today Vincent van Gogh is generally regarded as the greatest Dutch painter since Rembrandt and Vermeer.
+Even though he garnered only a very limited following during his lifetime, Van Gogh's artistic style had a considerable impact on scores of artists who followed.
 His works heralded the development of the Fauvism, Expressionism and Modernism schools of the 20th century.

 In the decade following van Gogh's death, his former colleagues, including Gauguin, Paul Cezanne, and Henri de Toulouse-Lautrec as well as contemporaries such as Edvard Munch and Gustav Klimt continued to innovate, incorporating influences from the now-mainstream school of Impressionism as well as Van Gogh's brand of Post-Expressionism into new artistic styles.